smart-data-models/dataModel.Weather/WeatherObserved/doc/spec_IT.md

     location:
       description: 'Geojson reference to the item.
 It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon'
       oneOf:
-        - description: 'GeoProperty.
+        - description: GeoProperty.
 Geojson reference to the item.
-Point'
+Point
           properties:
             bbox:
               items: